 NO SHINING MOMENTS

-Synopsis: While playing for Loyola Marymount during the 1989-90 season, Bo Kimble led the NCAA by averaging of over 35 points per game.
-For as incredible as that stat was, we remember him more for his free-throws.
+Synopsis: As a senior for the 1989-90 season, Loyola Marymount’s Bo Kimble led the NCAA with over 35 points per game.
+Despite this tremendous scoring feat, many of us remember him more for his free-throws that year.
 In particular, who can forget Kimble shooting with his off-hand as a tribute to former teammate Hank Gathers?
 If you like heart-warming stories, you should read my previous post.
 Of note, I highlighted Kimble’s college achievements as well as LMU’s magical run to the 1990 Elite Eight.
-If you think fairy tales are overrated, keep reading because he proved to be an overrated college basketball player with a disappointing NBA career.
-With such a significant discrepancy, Kimble earned his spot as the #6 NBA Draft Bust.
+If you think fairy tales are overrated, keep reading because Kimble proved to be an overrated college basketball player with a disappointing NBA career.
+With such a significant discrepancy, he ranks as the #6 NBA Draft Bust.

 #6 NBA DRAFT BUST: BO KIMBLE

-Before researching potential Top 10 Busts candidates, I knew Bo Kimble had a disappointing NBA career.
-However, I didn’t realize how bad he really was as a professional.
-Perhaps, I was too caught up remembering him for that “One Shining Moment” from the 1990 NCAA Tournament.
+Even before researching potential Top 10 Busts, I knew Bo Kimble had a disappointing NBA career.
+However, I didn’t realize how poorly he played as a professional.
+Perhaps, I didn’t want to tarnish my memory of him for that “One Shining Moment” from the 1990 NCAA Tournament.

 As a quick reminder from my previous post, the following table summarizes certain statistics from Kimble’s college career.